• Don’t Just Come for The Day: Stay and Play…Thunderbird Park™ for

 Beautiful Rainbow Lorikeets are a favourite.
 These colourful birds fly down from the trees to feed two or three times a day.
 Guests are welcome to feed the birds at the daily 2pm feeding session (free of charge)!

 Thunderbird Park operates a strict sustainable management program.
 Various elements have been implemented to give nature a helping hand.
 Environmental awareness includes careful handling of waste, water management, recycling, replanting native species and revegetating the bushland.
-These efforts have been reward by an increase in native flora and fauna.
+These efforts have been rewarded by an increase in native flora and fauna.

-As well as beautiful birds, butterflies and wallabies, a duck billed platypus is a regular guest at Cedar Creek.
+As well as beautiful birds, butterflies and wallabies, a duck-billed platypus is a regular guest at Cedar Creek.
 We haven’t wanted to disturb this guest so we don’t know if the platypus is male or female but we strongly suspect the adult platypus wants a break from the younger members of the family, just like some of our other regular guests.